 The print was finished shortly after that, but he was not satisfied, something that happened to him quite often.
 The perfectionist in him kept seeing how it could have been even better.

-In The Graphic Work of M.C.
-Escher (1959) he confines himself to a sober description of the print:
+He confines himself to a sober description of the print ***:

 ‘Here, just as in no. 18 (Sphere Surface with Fish), a sphere is shown with a network of longitudinal and latitudinal circles.
 Four spirals coil their way around the spherical surface, infinitely small at the poles and broadest at the equator.
 Half of its yellow exterior is visible.
 Through open channels in its side the red interior can be followed to the opposite pole.’